 “When you lose touch with nature,

 you lose touch with humanity.”

 In his journals, Krishnamurti wrote with great sensitivity about the beauty and wonders of nature.
-He spoke of timeless encounters with the aliveness of the earth; the “immensity” of silence in a grove of trees; a lone lizard warming itself on a rock -- these and his many other observations of the natural world convey perhaps better than anything else, his teaching about attention, inner freedom and the art of living.
+He spoke of timeless encounters with the aliveness of the earth; the “immensity” of silence in a grove of trees; a mountain bathed in luminous light; a lone lizard warming itself on a rock.
+His walks in nature often filled him with awe.
+Krishnamurti's observations of the natural world convey, perhaps better than anything else, his teaching about attention, inner freedom and the art of living.

 Please call 805-646-1139

 $15 per session, or $50 for the series.